 Kjersten Gammell is a proud wife and mother who is passionate about the health of moms, babies, and families.
 Her counseling style is evidence-based and judgment-free.
 Her areas of expertise include working and breastfeeding, fit pregnancy, household health, and peaceful parenting strategies.

 She has a Bachelor’s degree in Public Health.
-She is a Certified Health Education Specialist (CHES), a Certified Lactation Counselor (CLC), & she is the intern at Oasis Lactation Services working towards becoming an International Board Certified Lactation Consultant (IBCLC).
+She is a Certified Health Education Specialist (CHES), a Certified Lactation Counselor (CLC), & an International Board Certified Lactation Consultant (IBCLC).

 1. Parents know their babies best.
 The job of the lactation consultant is to provide a variety of evidence based options to make informed decisions about breastfeeding/chestfeeding and parenting.